Continuous and other finitely generated canonical cofinal maps on ultrafilters: Ultrafilters Tukey reducible to Fubini iterates of p-points have finitely generated Tukey reductions

 \section{Ultrafilters Tukey reducible to Fubini iterates of p-points have finitely generated Tukey reductions}

 In this section, we prove the analogue of Theorem \ref{thm.main} for the class of all ultrafilters which are Tukey reducible to some Fubini iterate of p-points.
-Namely, in Theorem \ref{thm.FinitelyRepTukeyRed}, we prove that every ultrafilter Tukey reducible to some Fubini iterate of p-points has finitely generated Tukey reductions (see Definition \ref{defn.finitaryTred} below).
-This means that every monotone cofinal map on such an ultrafilter is approximated by some monotone finitary map on a filter base.
+Namely, in Theorem \ref{thm.FinitelyRepTukeyRed}, we prove that every ultrafilter Tukey reducible to some Fubini iterate of p-points has finitely generated Tukey reductions (Definition \ref{defn.finitaryTred}).
 This sharpens a result of Raghavan (Lemma 16 in \cite{Raghavan/Todorcevic12}) by obtaining finitary maps which generate the original cofinal map on some filter base rather than some possibly different cofinal map.
 Also, the class on which we obtain finitely generated Tukey reductions is closed under Tukey reduction, whereas the class where his result applies (basically generated ultrafilters) is not known to be closed under Tukey reduction.
 Theorem \ref{thm.FinitelyRepTukeyRed} allows us to extend Theorem 17 of Raghavan in \cite{Raghavan/Todorcevic12} relating Tukey reduction to Rudin-Keisler reduction for basically generated ultrafilters to the class of all ultrafilters Tukey reducible to some Fubini iterate of p-points (see Theorem \ref{thm.rextension} and the discussion preceding it).

 The next lemma is the analogue of Lemma \ref{thm.PropACtsMaps} for the space $2^{\hat{B}}$ in place of $2^{\om}$.
 As the proof is almost verbatim by making the obvious changes, we omit it.